Christ-Mind-Teachings/cmi-www/_acq/accounts.md

   ![Sign Up Email](/public/img/cmi/sign-up-email.jpg)
 </div>

 Click the link to confirm your email address.
-Notice that the account is created for The Raj Material.
-When you click the link to confirm your email address the landing page for The Raj Material will open and you will be automatically signed in.

 Unless you explicity sign out you will be automatically signed in each time you enter the site.

 When you hover the cursor over the <i class="sign out icon"></i> icon, which shows green when your are signed in, your name will be displayed.